2018 Stanley Cup Final: Game two

 Braden Holtby saved 37 of 39 shots faced in Game 2.

 During the first period of game two, James Neal took a pass from Luca Sbisa, firing a wrist shot past Braden Holtby.
 The Capitals tied the game during a four-on-four when Lars Eller shot into an empty net from Michal Kempny's pass.
 During the second period, Golden Knights rookie Alex Tuch was penalized for cross-checking, and on the ensuing power-play, Capitals captain Alexander Ovechkin fired a shot from a tight angle to give Washington the lead.
 Brooks Orpik extended the Capitals' lead to two goals when his shot deflected off Alex Tuch past Marc-Andre Fleury.
 Vegas cut the deficit by one goal when T. J. Oshie interfered with Colin Miller and Shea Theodore scored on the power-play.
-In the third period Holtby backstopped Washington to the victory, stopping the final fifteen shots from Vegas to win 3–2 for the Capitals's first victory in the Stanley Cup Final.
+In the third period Holtby backstopped Washington to the victory, stopping the final fifteen shots from Vegas, including a diving stick save from Braden Holtby known as "The Save" to win 3–2 for the Capitals's first victory in the Stanley Cup Final.